namitoyokota/namitoyokota/venminder/standups.md

 > December 5th, 2022 - Present

+### 1/26/24
+- I found some code to clean up in the narrative dialog so I'll have a separate PR for that this morning
+- I'm also finally back on the T4 improvements to ignore prettier I'm hoping to wrap up today

 ### 1/25/24
-- Start working on the frontend for 2348
+- Started working on the frontend for 2348

 ### 1/24/24
 - Wrapped up 2347 and 2346